 THERE IS NO MEMBER FEE.
-The network coordination and organisation of Calls for Proposals as well as PR and Partnering Events are all free of cost since the CORNET coordination office is financed by the German Ministry for Economic Affairs and Energy (BMWi).
+The network coordination and organisation of Calls for Proposals as well as PR and Partnering Events are all free of cost since the CORNET coordination is financed by the German Ministry for Economic Affairs and Climate Action (BMWK).

 By funding one project, at least 10 SMEs (5+5 per participating country/region) benefit from the results, plus many more SMEs potentially reached in the sector.
-With one public € or $ invested, we generate a several times higher impact on our economies compared to projects where only single companies are supported.
+With one public € or $ invested, CORNET generates a several times higher impact on the economies compared to projects where only single companies are supported.

 As a well-functioning network with established procedures, CORNET can offer an average success rate of 66 per cent.